 If you’re on certain benefits and you’re struggling to pay your mortgage, you might be able to get help from the government to pay the interest on your mortgage.
 This is called Support for Mortgage Interest (SMI).

-From 6 April 2018, Support for Mortgage Interest (SMI) will be paid as a loan - which must be repaid when you die or sell your home.
-Before this date, SMI was paid as a benefit, which you didn’t have to repay.
+Support for Mortgage Interest (SMI) will be paid as a loan - which must be repaid when you die, sell your home or transfer ownership of the property.
+SMI used to be paid as a benefit, which you didn’t have to repay.

 To get Support for Mortgage Interest, you must be out of work or of State Pension age, and get: